KS-Belgium/SuiBox/README.md

 **Front-end:** React, Tailwind
 **Back-end:** Sui Move, Python, C++ (Arduino)

-## Problem: Traditional Hotel Safe Issues
+## Concrete Example: Traditional Hotel Safe Issues

 In the hospitality industry, hotel safes provide a space for guests to store valuables like passports, jewelry, and electronics.
 However, traditional hotel safes come with issues that can compromise guest trust and security: